spongefunction/spongefunction.github.io/content/posts/celebrate-first-hackathon-win/index.md

 In June, I saw a post on BrightSpace about a hackathon to be hold on campus.
 I saw a similar one last semester, but at that time I don't even understand object-oriented-programming, so I let go of the chance.
 But I've always been curious about hackathons - what are the ideal level of coding for participation?
 What will people do during the short period?
 Can people make practical deliverable results in such events?

 I went to the event with these questions, and to be honest, this hackathon isn't a typical hackathon to answer my questions.
 But I still solved my confusion and nervousness for tech events.
 The sponsor of this event is a mature student of AC who has years of experience in crowdsourcing and entrepreneurship.
-He is collecting website design for his new project, which is going to used in his roadshow in Montreal.
+He is collecting website design for his new project, which is going to be used in his roadshow in Montreal.
 This project has a chance to be deployed!
 It's thrilling.

 Though we only have a short time to familiarize ourselves with his business mode and demands, we utilized our experience in other internet applications and did good research of like products.